 Obviously, you’re not going to get the incredible acoustic simulation that you would find in top end electronic drum sets (which can cost thousands of dollars!).
 However, the sound quality is very good for the money you’re paying.

-Durable hardware: The pads are extremely resistible and they last longer than many pads in this price-range of electronic drums.
+Durable hardware: The pads are nicely responsive and they last longer than many pads in this price-range of electronic drums.

-Snare features: You can make great rim shots on the snare.
+Snare features: You can make decent rim shots on the snare.
 Also, both the snare drum and the crash cymbal come with multi-zone sensors.